Check-in is one of the most exciting steps leading up to your trip. It means your vacation is only a few days away and that it’s soon time to leave.

 I’ve explained how soon you should get to the port in this article.

-The important thing to note is to never arrive less than 1 hour before the ship’s departure.
+The critical thing to note is to never arrive less than 1 hour before the ship’s departure.
 In this case, you may be denied boarding.

 Usually, if the port is very far from your home, it is recommended to leave the day before, especially if you have to take a flight.